GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** By early 2023, after Cara ended the relationship, Ryan reportedly told Garrett that his therapist believed Cara might have borderline personality disorder or similar pathology.
 Garrett challenged that framing at the time because it seemed convenient that Cara's mental-health framing emerged after she broke up with Ryan.

 **Corroborated observation:** By summer 2023, Ryan's language of manipulation and narcissism appeared to generalize beyond romantic relationships.
-Garrett and Heather independently noticed Ryan applying psychological labels to relatively ordinary conflict or joking interactions.
+Garrett independently noticed Ryan applying psychological labels to relatively ordinary conflict or joking interactions.

 **Plausible inference:** This suggests that Ryan's later 2024 pathologizing was not merely a reaction to one bad dating experience.
 It may have been an increasingly available interpretive framework: conflict was often understood through the other person's disorder, manipulation, or pathology.